CDC V: Groundbreaking for the future

 |0

-This work, CDC V: Groundbreaking for the future [Image 5 of 5], by Abigail Carey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CDC V: Groundbreaking for the future, by Monique McFadden, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.